Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/celery.md

 ### Celery introduction
 Celery is a tool that helps you manage tasks in the background, independent of the main application's workflow.
 Celery is a tool that helps you run time-consuming tasks without slowing down your application or making it unresponsive.
 Celery allows you to distribute tasks/jobs across several threads.

-**Rocket Django** offers the `Async task manager` feature, which makes use of Celery to run scripts in the background without affecting the main application's performance.
+**DigitSoft Django** offers the `Async task manager` feature, which makes use of Celery to run scripts in the background without affecting the main application's performance.
 This is done by placing the scripts in a task queue, which Celery then manages and executes.
 This allows users to run time-consuming tasks without having to wait for them to finish before continuing with other tasks.

 ### Requirements
 Celery needs a way to send and receive messages, so you'll need to install a message broker like RabbitMQ or Redis.

-**Rocket Django** is pre-configured to utilize Redis as its message broker, but you have the flexibility to switch to your preferred broker if needed.
+**DigitSoft Django** is pre-configured to utilize Redis as its message broker, but you have the flexibility to switch to your preferred broker if needed.

 ### Installation and setup
 - Install the dependencies